Miss Emilia Lawrenson

 School of Health Professions (Faculty of Health)

-Emilia has gained wide-ranging experience; from primary care medicine, to emergency medicine, to critical care medicine.
+Emilia has gained wide-ranging experience from primary care medicine, to emergency medicine, to critical care medicine.
 She has gained experience in teaching at university level, and has attained valuable research skills.
 These have all led Emilia to the role she is in today; working as a Lecturer in Paramedic Science at the University of Plymouth.
+In addition to her teaching role, Emilia has been responsible for the creation and delivery of two brand new and pioneering modules; at both undergraduate and postgraduate levels.
+She is also part of the admissions team for the undergraduate Paramedic Science programme.
+Furthermore, Emilia works as an External Examiner at another UK-based university; helping to ensure consistency of grading across institutions in Paramedic-related degree programmes.

 2019 - present: MSc Primary Care, University of Cumbria